Frankie de la Cruz: Minor leagues

+Major leagues

 De La Cruz made his MLB debut on June 18, 2007, at the age of 23, relieving Jason Grilli and pitching one scoreless inning in a 9–8 win over the Washington Nationals.
 Overall, he finished his first season in the major leagues with a 6.75 earned run average (ERA) and 5 strikeouts in 6 2/3 innings pitched.
 At the end of the year, the Tigers traded Cruz along with Andrew Miller, Cameron Maybin, Mike Rabelo, Dallas Trahern, and Burke Badenhop to the Florida Marlins for Dontrelle Willis and Miguel Cabrera.

 Florida Marlins

 De La Cruz spent the majority of the 2008 season with the Triple-A Albuquerque Isotopes.
 He compiled an 18.00 ERA, 4 strikeouts, and 11 walks in 9 innings pitched on the major league roster.
 During his only career start in the second game of a doubleheader against the San Francisco Giants on May 25, he surrendered two earned runs across three innings pitched.